-Setup Group Customizable Features Description Selectable settings Auto Door Lock Changes the setting for the automatic locking feature.
-Off/With Vehicle Speed ^{1} / Shift from P Door Lock Mode Sets up either the driver's door or all doors to unlock on the first operation of the remote or ignition key.
-Driver Door1/All Doors Customize Settings Door Setup Auto Door Unlock Changes the setting for when the doors unlock automatically.
-Off/ Driver Door with Shift to P ^{1} / All Doors with Shift to P/ Driver Door with IGN Off/ All Doors with IGN Off Settings Acknowled Keyless Lock Acknowledgment LOCK/UNLOCK- The exterior lights flash.
+Setup Group Customi zable Features Description Selectable settings Door Setup Auto Door Lock Changes the setting for the automatic locking feature.
+Off/With Vehicle Speed1/ Shift from P Door Lock Mode Sets up either the driver's door or all doors to unlock on the first operation of the remote or ignition key.
+Driver Door1/All Doors Customize Auto Door Unlock Changes the setting for when the doors unlock automatically.
+Off/Driver Door with Shift to P1/All Doors with Shift to P/ Driver Door with IGN Off/All Doors with IGN Off Settings Keyless Lock Acknowledgment Turns on or off the keyless lock acknowledgment of: LOCK/UNLOCK- The exterior lights flash.
 LOCK (2nd push)- The beeper sounds.
 On1/Off Security Relock Timer Changes the time it takes for the doors to relock and the security system to set after you unlock the vehicle without opening any door.
-90sec/60sec/30sec1 Default Cancels/Resets all the customized settings as Cancel All default.
-Reset All Defaults
+90sec/60sec/30sec1 Default All Cancels/Resets all the customized settings as default.
+Cancel Reset All Defaults

-1:Default Setting
+^{1:}Default Setting

-Example of customizing wallpapers
+■ Example of customizing wallpapers